CDCgov/NEDSS-Custom-Library-Example/README.md

 - `subset_query` is the SQL query that is given to the libary by NBS to act as the main data source for the report
 - `Transaction` represents the database connection and has a method named `query` to execute SQL queries (results returned in a `Table` instance)
 - `Table` is the data format which contains both column names and data which is used to return the result to NBS
-- `ReportResult` is the data shape that is used to return the report's resulting data (via a `Table` instance, assigned to the `content` attribute) to either the UI or the exported CSV
+- `ReportResult` is the data shape that is used to return the report's resulting data (via a `Table` instance, assigned to the `content` attribute) to either the NBS UI or the exported CSV

 ## Adding Custom Library to NBS